clojure-ts-mode

 Once installed, evaluate clojure-ts-mode.el and you should be ready to go.

-Install tree-sitter grammars
+Install Tree-sitter grammars

 [!NOTE]